UMassCybersecurity/MinutemanCTF24-Challenges/README.md

 ### End to End Testing (E2E)
 Our E2E tests will validate the following:
 - The Docker container builds
-- Successfully deploys to a testing GCP Cloud Run container
 - info.yaml contains all required fields
 - Solve script returns proper flag